EriChen0615/runway_for_ml/README.md

 You can override the following methods in the functor to implement your data transform:

-- `_call(self, ...)`: the argument lists depends on your superclass.
+- `_call(self, data)`: the argument lists depends on your superclass.
 The data processing logic should reside here.
 - `_preprocess(self, data)`: preprocess data for transform.
 Can be used to handle edge cases/unify interfaces etc.
 - `setup(self, *args, **kwargs)`: where the functor is configured.
 E.g., changing transform parameters.
 - `_check_input(self, data)`: optional input checking